 Next to the Crown Coat Front sign is this sign for Carl Fischer Musical Instrument Co. (established 1872) and York Band Instrument Co. (established 1882).

-Carl Fischer (1849-1923) immigrated from Germany as a young man and opened his music publishing business in 1872.
+Carl Fischer (1849-1923) emigrated from Germany as a young man and opened his music publishing business in 1872.
 His sons, Carl Jr. (18??-1912), Walter S. (1881-1946) and George (18??-1909), all joined the firm, but only Walter survived their father.
 He became a full partner in 1912 and president of the company for 23 years after Carl Sr.'s death.

-A son-in-law, Frank Hayden Connor (1902-1977), became Walter Fischer's assistant in 1935, and then president after Walter Fischer's death in 1946.
+A son-in-law, Frank Hayden Connor (1902-1977), became Walter Fischer's assistant in 1935, and then president after Fischer's death in 1946.
 Under Frank Hayden Connor, Carl Fischer moved its uptown store on 57th Street into the former Chalif Building at 165 W. 57th St. (around 1947/48).
 This became the largest music store in New York (with its own concert hall) until it closed in 1959.

 Frank Hayden Connor was succeeded by his son Walter Fischer Connor (1938-1996) in 1977, and Walter Connor was followed by F. Hayden Connor the great grandson of Carl Fischer, the founder.